spfuu/shSonos/README.md

 Install:
 --------------------------------

-(setup.py coming soon)

-	1. INSTALL
+1. SETUP

-	    under the github folder "server.sonos/dist/" you'll find the actual release as a tar.gz file Unzip this file with:
+    Under the github folder "server.sonos/dist/" you'll find the actual release as a tar.gz file Unzip this file with:

         tar -xvf sonos_broker_release.tar.gz  (adjust the filename to your needs)

     Go to the unpacked folder and run setup.py with:

             sudo python3 setup.py install